danakj/Advent-of-Code-2020/JOURNAL.md

 Use 64-bit integers unless you really need something else.
 Use `usize` for indexing though. `usize::try_from()` can reliably take you to `usize` from `u64`.

 Eagerly promote tuples to structs.
 Don't use references to "give something a name".
 Just give it a name as a struct instead.
 Use references to express ownership.
 As as exception..
 I did use `pline` to give `program[pc]` a name inside a loop iteration, but I have a feeling even that would be a bad idea and could bite me, since it forced `program[pc]` into a `&mut` reference, preventing multiple shared references if it were needed for part of the loop body.

+## Day 3 of Learning

+Maybe it's that the problems are getting harder, or that I am getting more familiar, but I spent very little time thinking about "how do I write this in Rust" today.
+I spent almost all my energy on how to solve the problems, and the writing of code was secondary.
+The way it should be.

+Noteworty moments were:
+- I got to use slices, which I was just reading and learning about today.
+I understand they are like a base::Span in chromium, and super easy to use.
+- I got to use dynamic programming.
+Ranges with .rev() make it very easy to iterate a loop backwards with indices without going out of range or messing anything up.
+Yay!